duracelltomi/gtm4wp/readme.txt

 = Why isn't there an option to blacklist tag/variable classes =

-Although Google recommends to blacklist tags and variables using classes, I found it is complicated for people to understand what tags and variables are being blacklisted/whitelisted automatically using classses.
+Although Google recommends to blacklist tags and variables using classes, I found it is complicated for people to understand what tags and variables are being blacklisted/whitelisted automatically using classes.
 Therefore I decided to include individual tags and variables on the blacklist tabs.

 Please remember that tags are useless without variables so only blacklist variables if you are certain that you do not use them